Otto Sonnenholzner

-Biography
+Early life

 Otto was born in Guayaquil on March 19, 1983, to father Ramón Sonnenholzner and mother Rosa Elena Sper.
+He is of German and Lebanese heritage.
 After studying social sciences, communication and international economics in Ecuador, Germany, and Spain, he became speaker and general manager of Tropicana radio, then president of the Ecuadorian Association of broadcasting (AER).
 He teaches at the University of Guayaquil.